withastro/astro/.changeset/funny-lobsters-promise.md

 "astro": patch
 ---

-Fixes an issue where configuring trailingSlash had no effect on how API routes.
+Fixes an issue where configuring trailingSlash had no effect on API routes.